BookOrder logo

 This is the most common decision point.
 The best next step depends on what you liked about the first book.

 Many readers treat Dune as a standalone.
-That choice is valid.
+That choice is valid and common.

 Read the next book, then reassess.
-This series rewards stopping when you feel complete.
+The series rewards stopping when you feel complete.

 Good stopping points